awasadasath/gcp-ride-hailing-pipeline/README.md

 CASE
     WHEN d.distance IS NULL OR d.surge_multiplier IS NULL THEN 'Error: Missing Data 🚫' WHEN d.distance <= 0 THEN 'Error: Zero Distance 🚫'
+    WHEN d.surge_multiplier >= 3.0 THEN 'Warning: Max Surge 📈'
     WHEN d.alert_trigger LIKE '%DQ: SHORT%' THEN 'Warning: Data Quality ⚠️' ELSE 'Pass'
 END as dq_status